 LAW JD 826

 Mediation is part of the legal landscape in almost every substantive area and legal setting.
 This course will cover the theory and practice of mediation, the use of mediation to resolve disputes in various different legal contexts, and the development of practical mediation skills.
 We will examine the mediation process from the role of the mediator through the attorney representing a party in mediation.
 We will also address direct negotiation, the decision to mediate, mediator selection, preparation for mediation, and ethical issues involved in negotiation.
 The course will provide skill building through several interactive role-plays, in which students will have opportunities to act as a mediator, a party in mediation, and counsel to a party in mediation.
 The role play mediations and other exercises will survey many of the areas in which mediation is being used, including business and commercial; court-connected, federal-state agency (environmental and others); construction, employment/workplace; family/ divorce; school, community, and international.
 Due to the interactive nature of the class, students will be expected to attend all scheduled classes and to participate actively.
 Active participation includes in-class discussions, mediation role-plays, assigned reading, and writing a weekly mediator's journal.
-NOTES: This seminar does not satisfy the Upper-class Writing Requirement.
-This seminar satisfies the upper-class professional skills requirement. ** A student who fails to attend the initial meeting of a seminar, or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the seminar.
+NOTES: This class does not satisfy the upper-class writing requirement.
+This class satisfies the upper-class Professional Skills requirement and counts toward the 6 credit Experiential Learning requirement. ** A student who fails to attend the initial meeting of a seminar, or to obtain permission to be absent from either the instructor or the Registrar, will be administratively dropped from the seminar.
 Students who waitlist for a seminar are required to attend the first seminar meeting to be considered for enrollment.